Kandacekay/Kandacekay/README.md

 ## My excitement lies in learning how to code and utilizing my creativity and curiosity to excel both biologically and technologically.
 ## :woman_student: 2023 AS in Biotechnology
 ## :woman_student: 2023 AA in Liberal Arts
-## :computer: May 2023 - November 2023 Data Science Bootcamp
+## :computer:  Data Science Bootcamp
 <!--
 **Kandacekay/Kandacekay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.